Wireless Troubleshooting: Interference, Channels, Roaming, RSSI/SNR, Security, and Captive Portals

 SymptomLikely direction

-Cannot join SSIDSecurity mode, password, certificate, RADIUS, or client support
+Cannot join SSIDSecurity mode, password, certificate, RADIUS, client support

-Joins but no IP addressDHCP scope, relay, VLAN, or controller tunnel
+Joins but no IPDHCP scope, relay, VLAN, or controller tunnel

-Gets IP but no Internet on guest Wi-FiCaptive portal, DNS, firewall, NAT, or policy
+Gets IP, no Internet on guest Wi-FiCaptive portal, DNS, firewall, NAT, policy

-Works near one AP but not anotherVLAN, trunk, AP config, channel, or power difference
+Works at one AP, not anotherVLAN, trunk, AP config, channel, or power difference

 Exam Focus